meelgroup/approxmc-cert/certcheck/README.md

 # Partial Certificate Format

-The partial certificate format expected by `certcheck_cnf_xor` is as follows.
+The partial certificate format expected by `certcheck_cnf_ext` is as follows.
 Note that we call it a "partial" certificate because the unsatisfiability proofs are not included, but are rather checked by an external (verified) pipeline.

 ## First round